 From the pastoral idyll that is Richmond to the vibrant inner-city buzz of Highbury, London has somewhere that appeals to every family’s lifestyle requirements.
 Our rundown of the top five areas for families to live in London shows you where to find them.

-1. Richmond (southwest): the number 1 area for families to live in London
+The number 1 area for families to live in London

 This picturesque riverside setting has everything families with young children could possibly want from suburban city life: a generous selection of top-rated schools, Middle England atmosphere, attractive high street and desirable housing stock.
 You’ll even have wild deer on your doorstep, in the 2,500 acres of enclosed green space that is Richmond Park.